-Each January, scholarships funded by our generous supporters, enable student representatives from our partner communities to come to California to participate in our local exchange.
-Students stay with host families and engage in a full month of activities focused on collaborative projects with Sonoma County GSE students.
-The exchange reunites friends, brings new momentum to local projects, and often, is the first time that visiting students have been to another country.
+Each January, scholarships funded by our generous supporters enable student representatives from our partner communities to come to California to participate in our local exchange.
+Students stay with host families and engage in a full month of activities focused on collaborative projects with GSE students in Northern California.
+The exchange reunites friends, brings new momentum to local projects, and often is the first time that visiting students have been to another country.

 LOCAL SERVICE PROJECTS

 Student ambassadors visit each of GSE’s project sites and get involved with local students in the planning, maintenance, and expansion of projects.
-Many of GSE’s projects have been catalyzed during our local exchanges.
-Students visiting in January of 2009 spoke at a Sebastopol city council meeting and expressed their desire to help students at Analy HS build the Village Park Garden.
-It was this team effort and energy that convinced the city council to approve GSE’s use of the field that is now an abundant and beautiful garden.
+Many of GSE’s projects have been catalyzed during our local exchanges including the building of 2 food forests, expansion of numerous school garden projects and the reforestation of native trees and shrubs across the greater Bay Area.

 WHY IS RECIPROCAL EXCHANGE IMPORTANT?

 Reciprocal exchange is a key element of GSE’s mission.
 Sharing local culture and providing students the opportunity for international travel, opens student’s hearts and minds.
 Student ambassadors are selected to represent their communities based on excellent leadership and participation in their GSE programs.

 Our visiting students give presentations about GSE projects in their home community to students at local elementary, high schools, and universities.
 These presentations and discussions give students the opportunity to tell about their country, their culture, their youth leadership experiences, and themselves.
 GSE works to break stereotypes and remove cultural barriers through building friendships, working together and representing our local cultures.